Danny Rose (footballer, born 1988): Grimsby Town

 On 31 August 2020, Rose signed a two-year deal with Grimsby Town becoming Ian Holloway's sixth signing of the summer.

 After Grimsby's relegation from the Football League at the end of the 2020–21 season, Rose was deemed surplus to requirements by manager Paul Hurst and was made available on a free transfer.

 Rose was not handed a squad number for the 2021–22 season, and joined National League North club Darlington on a one-month loan on 8 October 2021.
 After he played three matches in the initial month, his loan was extended, first for a further two months and then to the end of the season.

-On 12 May 2022, following his return from Darlington, it was announced that Grimsby would not be renewing his contract and that he would depart at the end of the season.
+On 12 May 2022, following his return from Darlington, it was confirmed that Grimsby would not be renewing his contract and that he would depart at the end of the season.

 Grimsby secured promotion with victory in the play-off final, though Rose was not in the matchday squad at London Stadium.

 Darlington

 On the same day as his departure from Grimsby was announced, Darlington announced Rose would be joining on a permanent deal.
-Rose himself later announcing via Twitter that he was arriving in a player/coach capacity.
+Rose himself later confirmed via Twitter that he was arriving in a player/coach capacity.
+He played in about half of Darlington's fixtures over the 2022–23 season.

+Cleethorpes Town

+Rose returned to the Grimsby area by signing for Northern Premier League Division One East club Cleethorpes Town for the 2023–24 season.